JoeDunnStable/hagelin/README.md

 this procedure for the current date.
 A program which accepts both a NetIndicator and arbitrary date is contained in the KeyListDataBase subdirectory.

+The newly developed C52 program uses a different system for its keylist database.
+The database is created using the C52CreateKeyListDataBase program and its contained in the directory pointed to by the C52_KEYLIST_DIR environmental variable.
+The data subdirectory contains the database for NetIndicator C52NET, which in turn contains entires for 20190101 to 20191231.

 DOCUMENTATION

 The included file "m209.1" in the doc directory is a Unix manual page.
 It is normally